-The total installed capacity of photovoltaic systems for own use and reserve purposes and autonomous self-generation systems have increased in 2022 to 28.52MWe.
+The total installed capacity of photovoltaic systems for own use and reserve purposes as well as autonomous self-generation systems have increased in 2023 to 2.08MWe.

-The total installed capacity of biomass/biogas plants for commercial purposes did not change in the year 2022 and still stands at 9.7MWe.
+The total installed capacity of biomass/biogas plants for commercial purposes has decreased in the year 2023 down to 4.18MWe.

-The total installed capacity of biomass/biogas plants for own use did not change in 2022 and still stands at 3.1MWe.
+The total installed capacity of biomass/biogas plants for self-consumption has increased in 2023 to 5.6MWe.